-Presented below are the activities PNG will undertake under this component of the R-PP which were identified that needs funding support from the FCPF Programmed.
-Table 1 below including other budget tables throughout this document highlight ongoing activities with their associated funding while funding gaps and any additional activities are indicated where FCPF funding can support via this R-PP
+Presented below are the activities PNG will undertake under this component of the R-PP which were identified as needing funding support from the FCPF Program.
+Table 1a below (as well as other budget tables throughout this document) highlight ongoing activities with their associated funding while funding gaps and any additional activities are indicated where FCPF funding can support through this R-PP. Under sub-component 1a, the focus and priority of R-PP funding assistance provided through UNDP should focus on the following;